Value Example: Pizza

 If you want to compare two pizzas and you know the sizes and prices, you can use a shortcut and take the ratios.

-Let’s formalize and clarify this for general pizza i with diameter d, radius d/2 = r, and price p
+Let’s formalize and clarify this for general pizza with diameter , radius , and price

 To compare two, we can take the ratios: